ralhadeff/basic-machine-learning/QLearning/README.md

 # Q-learning

-_work in progress_ All this work is gradually being moved to `reinforcement_learning` folder
+_work in progress_ All this work is gradually being moved to `ReinforcementLearning` folder, and eventually this folder will be deleted.

 ### Reinforcement learning through a Kivy snake game